scottyschup/ruby-curriculum/the-web/apis.md

 passing around a simpler, data-oriented format like JSON or XML.

 Because no HTML is returned, there are no links to click.
 How do you know what requests to make to the server?
-For instance, how would know how to GET a tweet from Twitter?
+For instance, how would we know how to GET a tweet from Twitter?

 The answer is that API providers publish documentation describing how